NURS 3208-001 Care of Childbearing Families: Clinical Application

 8. Practice nursing according to legal, ethical, and professional standards.
 (Essential VIII)

 9. Apply strategies for health promotion and disease management specific to the needs of the childbearing family.
 (Essential IX)

 CRITERIA FOR EVALUATION / GRADES

-Satisfactory completion of all course (clinical) objectives is required, including satisfactory submission of all written assignments
+This course is a Pass/Fail course based on student achievement of clinical objectives.
+Satisfactory completion of ALL course (clinical) objectives is required, including satisfactory submission of all written assignments.

-Each student is expected to complete a comprehensive plan of care on a Newborn and a Post-Partum patient
+Each student is expected to complete a comprehensive plan of care on the Childbearing Family (mother and baby) and must achieve the designated benchmark of 90% as outlined on the grading rubric

-Additionally, each student is expected to successfully demonstrate the required competencies as specified in course packet and posted on CANVAS.
-If a student is unable to satisfactorily demonstrate the required clinical skills and competencies during the assessment/testing session, he/she will be allowed to re-mediate and re-test.
+Each student is expected to successfully demonstrate required competencies, as specified in the course packet, and as posted on Canvas.
+If a student is unable to demonstrate the required clinical skills and competencies during the assessment/testing session, he/she will be allowed to remediate and retest.
 The student is responsible for scheduling an appointment to attend remediation sessions.
-Clinical time will not be used for remediation and re-testing, and hours spent during remediation will not count toward clinical hours of the course.
-If a student is unable to satisfactorily demonstrate the required clinical competencies/skills after remediation he/she will not be allowed to participate in the clinical practicum
+Clinical time will not be used for remediation and retesting, and hours spent during remediation will not count toward clinical hours of the course.
+If a student is unable to satisfactory demonstrate the required competencies/skills after remediation, he/she will NOT be allowed to participate in the clinical practicum

 CELL PHONE POLICY